ShipStream/middleware/README.md

 ## Error Handling and Reporting

+The only exception class that should be thrown from a plugin is `Plugin_Exception`, all other exceptions should be caught and handled internally and re-thrown with `Plugin_Exception` passing the original exception as the third parameter (`$previousException`).
+These exceptions may be visible to the end users so they should not contain sensitive data, and they should be clear and descriptive to help end users understand what the problem is.

-On the production environment errors may be reported to the user allowing the user to view the error information in the user interface.
-If an error is automatically resolved due to an issue being fixed externally or an automatic retry, your plugin should mark it as resolved.
-Errors are identified using a hash of the raw data passed when the error is recorded so to mark an error resolved you must pass the same raw data that was originally passed when the error was reported.
+On the production environment, errors may be reported to the user through the ShipStream Admin UI and Client UI allowing the user to view the error information in a grid using the `reportError` method.
+If an error is automatically resolved due to an issue being fixed externally or by an automatic retry, your plugin should mark it as resolved using the `resolveError` method.
+Errors are identified using a hash of the raw data passed when the error is recorded so they cannot be duplicated.
+To mark an error resolved you **must** pass the same raw data that was originally passed when the error was reported.

 ```php